-Unsightly or missing teeth, painful dentures and ineffective bridges can all be a thing of the past as advancements in dental technology have led to a permanent solution that provides replacement teeth with durability, aesthetic beauty and practical functionality.
+Unsightly or missing teeth, painful dentures and ineffective bridges can all be a thing of the past as advancements in dental technology have led to a solution that provides replacement teeth with durability, aesthetic beauty and practical functionality.

 Placing dental implants as a dental replacement technology has become relatively routine since the 1960’s when they were introduced by Swedish scientist Ingevar Branemark.
-Lost or damaged teeth can now be easily replaced with a more permanent, natural looking and functional alternative than bridges or dentures.
+Lost or damaged teeth can now be easily replaced with a more longer lasting, natural looking and functional alternative than bridges or dentures.
 Now, more people than ever before can benefit from this life-changing treatment.

 Dental Implants Presentation